BlidDev/Niv/wiki/if_statements.md

 # Overview:

-There are 2 ways of implementing an if-statement in SGL, as shown below:
+There are 2 ways of implementing an if-statement in Nest, as shown below:

-**Important:** Multiline ifs and elses are highly case sensitive, meaning that the each curly bracket has got to be on a line of its own and `elses` and `else ifs` have to go in between 2 scopes.
+**Important:** Multiline ifs and elses are situationally sensitive: each curly bracket has got to be on a line of its own and directly under the `if` command, `elses` and `else ifs` must go in between 2 scopes without any empty lines in between.

 ```Cpp